ivedeneev/AGInputControls/README.md

     codeField.phoneMask = "+# (###) ###-##-##"
 ```

-* Support auto-sizing respecting given font and mask.
+* Supports auto-sizing respecting given font and mask.
-* Support constant prefixes.
+* Supports constant prefixes.
 Example: if you support only phones which begins with +7 you can specify phone mask like this: +7 ### ###-##-## and +7 prefix will become 'constant' and user will not be able to erase or edit it

 ### Current limitations:
 * Only one phone mask supported at this moment.